fdmoon/CampActivities/myDailyNotes.md

 • https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=9398f085-b739-4677-b859-3866dee2335c

-• React.js: Get started...
+• ReactJS: Get started...
 	> npm install -g create-react-app yarn
 	cf. https://reactjs.org/ <= ReactJS Documentation
-	cf. To use React.js, we'll need a build system; webpack & babel. cf. In React-land, we don’t get off in tiger invested territory.
+	cf. To use ReactJS, we'll need a build system; webpack & babel. cf. In React-land, we don’t get off in tiger invested territory.

-• React.js: How to create a new app...
+• ReactJS: How to create a new app...
 	> create-react-app <app_name>
 	> cd <app_name>
 	> yarn start <= yarn is similar to nodemon, which is a watcher for monitoring a change in code cf. /<app_name>/src/index.js <= starting point! (usually with App.js)

-• React.js: How to use a component... import component_name from "./path/component_name";
+• ReactJS: How to use a component... import component_name from "./path/component_name";
 		<= in component_name.js
 			import React from "react";